Walls of Rome (video game): Reception

 In 1994, Computer Gaming World stated that Walls of Rome "vastly improved" on Siege's game engine and AI.
 The magazine concluded that it "is not only a solid extension of the original Siege engine, it offers loads of replay value as well".
 The game was reviewed in 1994 in Dragon #207 by Sandy Petersen in the "Eye of the Monitor" column.
 Petersen gave the game 3 out of 5 stars.

 Walls of Rome was a runner-up for Computer Gaming World's Wargame of the Year award in June 1994, losing to Clash of Steel.
 The editors wrote of the game, "In this sequel to Siege, the AI is less predictable than in the previous releases, the historical research is extremely solid (including many obscure battles that you can't find anywhere else and historical uniforms/banners which are something of a miniaturist's dream), and a multi-player modem capacity that takes the game up another notch in our opinion".

-Other reviewers included ASM magazine in August 1994 and again in February 1994, and PC Player in January 1994.